bharadwaj-t/scp/README.md

 1. Maven
 2. Java 21 SDK

-Rest is simple, its a regular spring boot application: `mvn spring-boot:run`
+Rest is simple, it's a regular spring boot application: `mvn spring-boot:run`

 ## Development
 The course of this project is to implement a functional chat-backend to support `Client-Client` and `Client-Server`